-Cognitive Behavioural Therapy is useful for people suffering from mental health conditions by helping them to change their unhelpful thinking habits, feelings and behaviours by using different techniques such as reality testing and cognitive restructuring as well as practical self-help strategies, which are designed to bring about positive and immediate changes in the person’s quality of life.
+Cognitive behavioral therapy is useful for people suffering from mental health conditions by helping them to change their unhelpful thinking habits, feelings and behaviours by using different techniques such as reality testing and Cognitive behavioral therapy restructuring as well as practical self-help strategies, which are designed to bring about positive and immediate changes in the person’s quality of life.

 - Rise to life’s challenges

 - Make the most of setbacks and adversity

 - Look beyond oneself and help others to find lasting meaning, satisfaction, and wisdom